tnebooks/12th-physics/content.en/electrostatics/_index.md

 \= (1.95)

-After the dielectric is inserted, the charge _Q_0 remains constant but the capacitance is increased.
+After the dielectric is inserted, the charge q _0 remains constant but the capacitance is increased.
 As a result, the stored energy is decreased.

 _U Q C_